claraalvares/Customer-Segmentation-Project/README.md

 ### About the Project

-The project aims to identify customer profiles of Everything Plus, an online home goods store.
-Through the analysis of transaction history, customer segmentation will be performed to understand their behaviors and preferences.
-As a result, strategic guidelines will be developed to guide the marketing team in creating more targeted and effective campaigns.
+The project aims to identify consumer profiles in an e-commerce platform.
+Based on transaction history analysis, customer segmentation was performed to understand their behaviors and preferences.
+The outcome was the development of strategic guidelines to help the marketing team create more targeted and effective campaigns.

 ### Data